North American Gay Amateur Athletic Alliance

-The North American Gay Amateur Athletic Alliance (NAGAAA) is a non-profit, international association of gay and lesbian softball leagues.
-As of 2023, NAGAAA rebranded, and currently doing business as International Pride Softball.
+The North American Gay Amateur Athletic Alliance (NAGAAA) is a non-profit, international association of LGBTQ+ softball leagues.
+As of 2023, NAGAAA rebranded, and is currently doing business as International Pride Softball (iPride Softball).

-NAGAAA was founded in 1977 and the first elected Commissioner was Warren Shepell, from Toronto, Ontario, Canada.
-It currently has 56 member leagues in the United States and Canada.
-The current Commissioner is Jeff Sloan, elected in 2023.
+NAGAAA was founded in 1977 with five member cities, including Los Angeles, Milwaukee, New York, San Francisco, and Toronto, and the first elected Commissioner was Warren Shepell, from Toronto, Ontario, Canada.
+As of 2026, iPride Softball has 58 member leagues in the United States and Canada, representing over 20,000 athletes on over 1,000 teams.

-NAGAAA recognizes seven divisions of play, from the competitive A division through B, C, D and E, plus two Legends Divisions for players age 50 and above.
-NAGAAA also maintains a player rating system used to evaluate player skill levels to ensure safety and competitive play.
-While each member city operates independently, NAGAAA membership allows for a consistent framework for operating interleague play during numerous tournaments hosted by member cities and at the two annual NAGAAA hosted tournaments, the Gay Softball World Series (GSWS) for all divisions, and the NAGAAA Cup Invitational tournament for teams from A and B divisions and the two Legends divisions.
-The 2019 GSWS held in Kansas City includes "208 teams and is expected to attract more than 5,000 people."
-The NAGAAA has grown to more than 3,000 teams and 25,000 participants.
+iPride Softball recognizes seven divisions of play, from the competitive A division through B, C, D and E, plus two Legends Divisions for players age 50 and above.
+A player rating system is used to evaluate player skill levels to ensure safety and competitive play.
+While each member city operates independently, membership allows for a consistent framework for operating interleague play during numerous tournaments hosted by member cities and at the two annual iPride Softball hosted tournaments, the Gay Softball World Series (GSWS) for all divisions, and the iPride Cup tournament for teams from A and B divisions and the two Legends divisions.
 The GSWS is the largest annual, LGBTQ, "single-sport, week-long athletic competition in the world."

 Prior to 2007, there was also a division for all female teams but the Amateur Sports Alliance of North America was formed from NAGAAA in 2007.